Lloyd M. Mustin: Post-Retirement

-Following his retirement from the Navy, Mustin was a member of the U.S. Olympic Committee for shooting sports and served as president of the National Rifle Association 1977–1979.
+Following his retirement from the Navy, Mustin was a member of the U.S. Olympic Committee for shooting sports and served as president of the National Rifle Association of America 1977–1979.
 Beside that, he was active in the Coronado Community Church and enjoyed deep-sea fishing.
 On his 80th Birthday, he caught a 300-pound Marlin at Cabo San Lucas, Mexico.

 Vice admiral Lloyd M. Mustin died on January 21, 1999, aged 87, at his home in Coronado, California.
 He was buried beside his wife, Emily Morton Mustin (1914-1989), at United States Naval Academy Cemetery at Annapolis, Maryland.
 They had together two sons: Hank, who also served in the Navy and retired as Vice admiral and Thomas, who retired as Lieutenant Commander in the Navy.